privacy-scaling-explorations/maci/docs/elgamal-flow.md

 `processDeactivationMessages()` function returns the deactivated-keys tree leaves along with circuit inputs used for generating proof of correct processing (explained in the next step).

-The coordinator then submits all deactivated-keys tree leaves in batches to the `Poll` smart contract (`confirmDeactivation()` function).
+The coordinator then submits all deactivated-keys tree leaves in batches to the `MessageProcessor` smart contract (`confirmDeactivation()` function).
 On the smart contract, these leaves are added to the deactivated-keys tree:

 ```solidity
 extContracts.deactivatedKeysAq.insertSubTree(_subRoot);